-3-day TAC (Wed. - Fri.) - Up to 6 activities plus 1 troop time activity 4-day TAC (Sun. - Wed.) - Up to 10 activities plus 2 troop time activities
+- 3-day TAC (Monday Wednesday or Wednesday Friday) Up to 7 activities - 4-day TAC (Sunday Wednesday) Up to 11 activities

 Free time

 Many troops request additional free activity times to relax or work on patches/badges.
 If you would like to have free activity slots, please write "Free Time" on the Activity Request Form.